4E71-NOP/FlexibleLampStack/readme.md

 You can test 3 URIs from http://localhost
 * [index.html](http://locahost/index.html) is a simple html file.
 If many things go wrong, going back to HTML is good.
 * [info.php](http://locahost/info.php) is a standart **`php_info()`** which will output a complete info about PHP.
 * [phpcapabilitiestest.php](http://locahost/phpcapabilitiestest.php) is a test page including a connexion to mysql and postgres, and a GD drawing test.
+Expect errors if not mysql or postgres service is up.

 You can remove those files as well when all is ok for you.
 Then it's about configuration of volumes to suit your needs.